 Transport your Mavic safely and conveniently with a compact Mavic shoulder bag.
 This economical but durable carrying bag accommodates your drone, controller, spare propellers and batteries.
 To hold even more accessories and get additional protection, go for a GoProfessional Mavic Pro Hard Case.
 This handsome alligator-style case keeps you drone and accessories snug, and it resists water and dust infiltration.

 An FPVLR antenna upgrade extends the range of your Mavic Pro.
 If you’re not very experienced at this kind of upgrade, add affordable professional installation.
-The Drone Nerds technicians will install an antenna upgrade for you and test it to make sure it works before shipping it back.
+The Commercial Drones technicians will install an antenna upgrade for you and test it to make sure it works before shipping it back.
 Arrange for installation online or by calling 786-708-7807.

 Batteries & Chargers